 Now, after many years as a blue-collar worker, I work in communications and design in the public sector.
 When I'm not working, I try to find time to work on short stories, essays, and the never-ending task of revising my novel manuscripts.

 My current passion is expanding my skillset in book design.
-Since becoming the graphic designer for the PNW literary journal, Crab Creek Review, and discovering what joy this brings, I’ve altered my path toward a future career in the book industry.
-This combines many of my passions into one activity!
-My dream is to operate a small press.
+Since becoming the graphic designer for the PNW literary journal, Crab Creek Review, and discovering what joy this brings, I’ve jumped into the world of publishing by founding small press that specializes in

 What I'm Reading